Grooming Tips

 The Mud Problem (And Why Your Groomer Charges Extra for It)

-Mud isn't just a cosmetic issue.
-When mud dries into your dog's coat, it creates tight mats that pull on the skin and trap moisture against it.
-Left unchecked, this leads to hot spots, bacterial infections, and a very unhappy dog.
+Mud is a grooming hazard, not just a cosmetic issue.
+When mud dries in a dog's coat, it creates tight mats that pull on the skin and trap moisture against it.
+According to veterinary dermatologists, this cycle of moisture, friction, and bacterial growth is the primary cause of hot spots in PNW dogs during the rainy season.

 The worst areas for mud buildup: